-The liturgical directives of 1805 was meant to provide a single form of worship for use in all Lutheran Churches throughout the empire.
-This unity was more imagined than real, however, for the book provided little more than a directory of things to be done.
+The Imperial Agenda of 1805 was meant to provide a single form of worship for use in all Lutheran Churches throughout the empire.
+This unity was more imagined than real, however, for the agenda provided little more than a directory of things to be done.
 It gave no instructions as to what words were to be said or what, if any, actions ought to accompany those words.
 The committee had not provided these because it was unable to do so.
-As Sonntag stated, the Lutheran community in the Russian Empire lacked the homogeneity needed to do so.
-Furthermore, one could not provide common prayers and liturgical ceremonies when there was no agreement as to the purpose of these prayers, what ought to be prayed for, and what ceremonies might be agreed to.72 Little more could be done than to require the use of a general prayer of the church the central purpose of which was to pray for the tsar and his household.
-The pastors used the liturgical directives as a regulatory document, as a skeleton upon which they could put the flesh of the prayers and forms with which the people were already familiar.
+The Lutheran community in the Russian Empire lacked the homogeneity needed to do so.
+Furthermore, one could not provide common prayers and liturgical ceremonies when there was no agreement as to the purpose of these prayers, what ought to be prayed for, and what ceremonies might be agreed.
+Little more could be done than to require the use of a general prayer of the church, the central purpose of which was to pray for the tsar and his household.
+The pastors used the agenda as a regulatory document, as a skeleton upon which they could put the flesh of the prayers and forms with which the people were already familiar.
 The Rationalists used it as a framework for worship events which to their mind reflected the spirit of the times.